telerik/xaml-docs/controls/radtreeview/features/treeview-item/treeviewitem-bring-into-view-support.md

 	#### __Figure 5: The item is positioned with 100 pixels offset from the top of the viewport__
 	![{{ site.framework_name }} RadTreeView The item is positioned with 100 pixels offset from the top of the viewport](images/RadTreeView_TreeViewBringIntoViewSupport_040.png)

+	> When the UI virtualization of RadTreeView is enabled, the brought item may not be positioned at the top of the viewport due to specifics of the virtualization mechanism.
+This means that the offset may not behave as expected.
+In such cases, you can manually update the scroll position as described in the [following KB article]({%slug kb-treeview-bringpathintoview-offset-virtualization%}).

 >tip You can find a complete solution demonstrating the __BringPathIntoView()__ method implementation in the [How to Use BringPathIntoView Method]({%slug radtreeview-how-to-bring-path-into-view%}) help article in our documentation.

 ## See Also